PORTUGAL

 -the land of Francesinha and Pastel de Nata

 Lisbon’s Santa Apolonia Train Station is the city’s oldest station.
 Located in the historic district of Alfama, this simple and stately façade stands close to the bank of the beautiful and serene river Tejo.
 The station is conveniently connected by public transport from Marques de Pombal, at the heart of Lisbon.
-From here the high-speed deluxe trains, adorned with bright colored curtains and carpets inside, take two and a half hours to Porto.
+From here, the high-speed deluxe trains, adorned with bright colored curtains and carpets inside, take two and a half hours to Porto.
 Porto’s Campanha station.
 Porto alias Oporto.
-Sweet sounding names for a sweet city.
+Sweet-sounding names for a sweet city.
 Famous for sweet wine exclusively from the grapes of Duoro Valley.
-Grapes nurtured from the time of Jesus.
+Grapes have been nurtured since the time of Jesus.

-Like Lisbon, Porto also seems to have been crafted out from the hilly terrains all around.
+Like Lisbon, Porto also seems to have been crafted out of the hilly terrains all around.
 Most of the old parts of both the Portuguese cities have a maze of steep and narrow cobbled streets, narrow roads, and connecting walkways of extremely steep gradients.
 Like in Lisbon, which is also known as the city of the seven hills, the public transport system woven into it since the nineteenth century comprises mainly trams, funiculars, and lifts.
-Lisbon’s main square is however on the plains.
-Known as Rossio Square, it is there since the Middle Ages.
+Lisbon’s main square is however, on the plains.
+Known as Rossio Square, it has been there since the Middle Ages.
 French fountains, a statue of Praca Dom Pedro IV, some gorgeous flowering trees, some spectacular buildings like the National Theater grace the square.
 The square itself has so much to offer.
-A delectable bite on Pastel de Nata from the historic confectioner Fabrica da Nata, buying Cherry Liqueur made from fresh, sweet, summer cherries and a few tins of sardines in different flavors from century-old Sardinia.
+A delectable bite on Pastel de Nata from the historic confectioner Fabrica da Nata, buying Cherry Liqueur made from fresh, sweet, summer cherries and a few tins of sardines in different fla from century-old Sardinia.
 Then hop back in the bus to take spectacular rides through the narrow streets of Alfama, getting down at the churchyard of the cathedral from where the view of river Tejo and the red rooftops below is indeed stunning.
-The single coach yellow-colored historic tram no. 28 packed with tourists and locals halt at the stop there.
+The single coach, yellow-coloured historic tram no. 28, packed with tourists and locals halt at the stop there.
 What a charming sight!

-My wife while on a Google search for a popular restaurant close to our hotel Villa Nova Guest House hit the jackpot by finding a famous Nepalese restaurant ‘Ola Nepal’.
-They specialize in Indian cuisines.
+My wife, while on a Google search for a popular restaurant close to our hotel, Villa Nova Guest House, hit the jackpot by finding a famous Nepalese restaurant, ‘Ola Nepal’.
+They speak in Indian cuisines.
 Every night we would walk down for our dinner there.
-It is located at the bottommost tier, i.e. if you compare with a tall building it is on the ‘lower basement of a building’.
+It is located at the bottommost tier, i.e. if you compare with a tall building, it is on the ‘lower basement of a building’.
 Both food and services are excellent over there.

 Porto, with tiered roads and steep gradients, seem to compete with big brother Lisbon.
 For tourists like us, the only choice for enjoying places of interest in Porto was ‘hop-on, hop-off’ buses.
 At some points, these double-decked hop on hop off had to take an almost 360-degree turn on narrow steeply terraced hillsides.
 Kudos to the superb driving sense of the drivers.

 Served in a huge bowl, the massive food appeared to be loaded with calories, with loads of meat comprising a generous combination of steak, sausage and ham, cheese, and sauce combined plus an adornment of French fries on its side.
 The sauce is a hot thick tomato and beer sauce that fills up the bowl to its brim.
 Although quite heavy to the stomach it is surprisingly delightful.
 Never had such a dense sandwich.
 It’s gloppy, meaty, and cheesy at the same time.
-Moreover, the physical appearance of the dish does not match with its literal meaning ‘little French girl’.
-The main secret is the sauce which as claimed in Porto is different and unique to a restaurant that prepares it.
-I tried to gather a recipe, which seems closest to the taste of the sauce served at Porto Airport restaurant.
+Moreover, the physical appearance of the dish does not match its literal meaning ‘little French girl’.
+The main secret is the sauce, which, as claimed in Porto, is different and unique to a restaurant that prepares it.
+I tried to gather a recipe that seems closest to the taste of the sauce served at the Porto Airport restaurant.

 Photo Credit: Arundhati Sengupta